BestTimesToVisit.com Logo

 Oslofjord Kayaking Adventure

-Paddle through the Oslofjord, getting up close with the city's dramatic waterfront and islands.
-Keep an eye out for seals basking on the rocks!
-Rent kayaks near the city center for easy access and consider a guided tour for insider knowledge of the area's history and wildlife.
+Paddle through the Oslofjord, getting up close to the city's dramatic coastline and islands.
+Keep an eye out for seals basking on the rocks and enjoy the unique perspective of Oslo's landmarks from the water.
+Rent kayaks near the city center for easy access and consider a guided tour for insider knowledge of the area.

 See all 8 things to do →